A Primer on Painting

 Fluid Mediums - Adding medium to acrylic paint not only extends the paint, but it also results in a fluid like consistency and it's useful for creating glazes.
 A glaze is a binder rich mixture typically having a very small amount of paint blended with a much larger amount of medium.

-Retarder - If you need a little bit more working time, retarder is a substance that is used to slow the drying time of acrylic paints, giving more time for blending or layering highlights.
+Retarder - If you need a little bit more working time, a retarder is a substance that is used to slow the drying time of acrylic paints, giving more time for blending or layering highlights.
 The addition of Retarder should not exceed 15% of the total mixture.
 If too much Retarder is added, the film may never dry properly and remain sticky.

 Oil Paints

 The advantages of oil for painting include greater flexibility, richer and denser colours.
 But the process is slower, especially when one layer of paint needs to be allowed to dry before another is applied.
-Oil paint is usually mixed with linseed oil, artist grade mineral spirits, or other solvents to make the paint thinner, faster or slower-drying.
+Oil paint is usually mixed with linseed oil, artist grade mineral spirits, or other solvents to make the paint thinner, faster or slower-drying.The most common way to clean up your tools & brushes after painting with oils will be solvents or turpentine.
+However, there are alternatives if you're trying to eliminate the use of solvents : https://justpaint.org/cleaning-brushes-without-solvents/

 Oil Mediums